Manage migration batches

 |Name||The name of the migration batch that was defined when it was created.|

 |Status||The status of the migration batch.
 The following is a list of the different status states for migration batches, along with what you can do with migration batches in each of these states:

-Stopped: The migration batch has been created, but it hasn't been started.
+Stopped: Either the migration batch has been created but hasn't been started, or it has been stopped after running for some period of time.
 In this state, you can start, edit, or delete it.

 Syncing: The migration batch has been started, and mailboxes in the migration batch are being actively migrated.
 When a migration batch is in this state, you can stop it.

-Synced: The migration batch has completed, and no mailboxes are being actively migrated.
+Synced: The migration batch has completed an initial sync of the data.
 A migration batch in this state may contain errors if mailboxes weren't migrated.
-For cutover Exchange migrations and IMAP migrations with this status, on-premises mailboxes and the corresponding Office 365 mailboxes are synchronized every 24 hours during incremental synchronization.
+For most types of migrations, the remote/on-premises mailboxes and the corresponding Microsoft 365 or Office 365 mailboxes are synchronized every 24 hours during incremental synchronization.

-Synced with errors: The migration batch has completed, but some mailboxes failed migration.
+Synced with errors: The migration batch has completed an initial sync of the data, but some mailboxes failed migration.
 Mailboxes that were successfully migrated in migration batches with errors are still synchronized every 24 hours during incremental synchronization.

 |Total||Indicates the number of mailboxes in the migration batch.|